hkn-alpha/website/README.md

 Want to edit something you see on the website?
 Below is a (hopefully-updated) mapping of where you can find things.
 All files referenced are in the `content` folder.

 1. Navigation links and socials links: `outside_links.ts`
-2. Homepage header text: `hero_text.md`
+2. Homepage header text: `Home/hero_text.md`
-3. First blue section on homepage: `main1.md`
+3. First blue section on homepage: `Home/main1.md`
-4. List of leadership people: `leadership.json`
+4. List of leadership people: `Home/leadership.json`
+5. Text above list of leaders: `Home/leadership_text.md`
-5. Second blue section on homepage: `main2.md`
+6. Second blue section on homepage: `Home/main2.md`
-6. Link to HKN nationals: `nationals_link.json`
+7. Link to HKN nationals: `national_link.json`
-7. Scheduled review sessions: `review_sessions.ts`
+8. Scheduled review sessions: `StudentServices/review_sessions.ts`
-8. List of tutors: `tutors.ts`
+9. List of tutors: `StudentServices/tutors.ts`

 If the process to edit one of these files is non-obvious, you can find documentation in the file itself, and/or in the sections below.

-## Managing the Calendar(s)

-See `content/calendar.ts` for an example of how to create a calendar.
-When you want to add a new event to a calendar file (most likely, this means you'll be editing `content/calendar.ts`), simply add the event to the `events` array, and while you're at it, remove any events that have already occurred.
-You may add as many events as you want into the future, and the calendar will only display the events occurring the most soon.
+## Adding a New Page

+You shouldn't have to do this too often after the initial creation of the website: it's far better to add a section to an existing page, since it reduces the maintenance burden.
+You should also consider how often your new page would need to be updated: if it needs frequent updating, will that updating _really_ happen?
+If your answer is yes (a miracle!) follow these steps:

 ### Adding a Calendar to a Page